New Activity in Smartick Coding: The Laboratory

 New Blocks and Blocks You Know

 The activity appears in advanced levels during Smartick Coding sessions.
-The children have previously learned some concepts and at this point, the vertical block interface is familiar to them.
+Children have previously learned some concepts and at this point, the vertical block interface is familiar to them.

 In Robby’s previous scenario with isometric maps, the children were already using repetitive commands, like the Repeat Loop and While Loop.
 They were also using conditionals and logic operators, something that continues into the new scenario.